 People say all kinds of things when they discover you are suffering from depression.

 Here are some unhelpful things you might here.

 “There is always someone who is in worse shape than you are.”
 Depression is not a competition.
 Comparing illnesses only induces guilt.
 Yes, others are hurting.
 But that is not the point.
 Don’t discount your illness and its effect on you and others.

 “Cheer up!
 Have happy thoughts.”
 Negative thoughts overtake the sense of joy or cheerfulness that you once had.
 Why does this happen?
 No one knows.
-It may be brain chemistry, a genetic dysfunction, the electrical impulse that has created patterns of thinking that are negative, or even tragic events may have induced a depressive state.
+It may be brain chemistry, a genetic dysfunction, electrical impulse that have created patterns of thinking that are negative, or even tragic events may have induced a depressive state.

 No one wants to suffer depression.
 If happy thoughts could cure, there would be less misery in the world.

-Here are helpful things you may hear:
+Here are helpful things you may hear.

 Some people will not be able to follow you into the darkness.
 They may be afraid.
 Afraid that depression is contagious.
 Or they don’t know what to do.
-They want to “fix” you, but they can’t and are frustrated.
+They want to “fix” you but they can’t and are frustrated.
 Family members may have guilt feelings that keep them at a distance.

 But those who say, “You are important to me.
 I will stay with you through this” are gifts from God.

 Some may say, “I am glad to help you.”
-When they say this, they are specific about what they can do.
+When they say this they are specific about what they can do.
 They may offer to listen or walk with you.
 Perhaps they may watch a movie with you, become your exercise partner, or check on you every day.